rcpaffenroth/DSCS553_WPI_Fall_2026/README.md

 Initial deployment:

 - Removes an old saved SSH host key.
-- Creates `tmp/` and copies the original course SSH key into it.
+- Creates `tmp/` and copies the original SSH key into it.
 - Generates the new personal key `tmp/mykey`.
-- Installs the new public key on the container while retaining the original course key.
+- Installs the new public key on the container while either retaining or replacing the original SSH key.
 - Clones the `case_study_2` Git branch.
 - Copies the repository to the container as `~/DSCS553_example`.